 This paper is organized as follows: In Section \ref{s2} we collect some results related to Besov spaces.
-In Section \ref{s3} we study the sulotion to the linear equation and define the Wick power.
-In Section \ref{s4} we obtain the global existence and uniqueness of the shifted equation (\ref{1.3}).
-In Section \ref{s5} we obtain existence of probabilistically week solutions via Dirichlet form approach.
-By clarifying the relation we obtain Markov uniqueness in the restricted sense and uniqueness of the probabilistically weak solutions to (\ref{1.1}).
-Moreover by using Yamada-Watanabe Theorem in \cite{Kurtz:2007ut} we obtain a proababilistically strong solution to (\ref{1.1}) in the stationary case.
+In Section \ref{s3} we study the solution to the linear equation and define the Wick power.
+In Section \ref{s4} we obtain the global existence and uniqueness of solutions to the shifted equation (\ref{1.3}).
+In Section \ref{s5} we obtain existence of probabilistically weak solutions via the Dirichlet form approach.
+By clarifying the relation between the two solutions we obtain that the $\Phi_2^4$-field $\nu$ is an invariant measure of $X$, Markov uniqueness in the restricted sense for the generator of the Dirichlet form restricted to $\mathcal{F}C_b^{\infty}$ and uniqueness of the probabilistically weak solutions to (\ref{1.1}).
+Finally we prove the strong Feller property and exponential ergodicity of the Markov semigroup associated to the solution to (\ref{1.1}) in Section \ref{s6}.